Pro-Beijing camp (Macau)

-Pro-Beijing camp, pro-establishment camp or pro-China camp (建制派 or 親中派; campo pró-Pequim, campo pró-estabelecimento or campo pró-China) is a segment of Macau society which supports the policies and views of China and Chinese Communist Party before and after the handover of Macau on 20 December 1999.
+The pro-Beijing camp, pro-establishment camp or pro-China camp (建制派 or 親中派; campo pró-Pequim, campo pró-estabelecimento or campo pró-China) is a political alignment in Macau which supports the policies and views of the Chinese government and the Chinese Communist Party before and after the handover of Macau on 20 December 1999.
 The term can be used to identify politicians, political parties and individuals.
 Their rivals are the pro-democracy camp.

 History

 Prior to handover

 Some of the political groups within the pro-establishment camp, such as the Union for Development and Progress Promotion Union have had a long history of following the directions of the People's Republic of China and of loyalty to the Chinese Communist Party since the colonial period.

 Policies

 Pro-establishment members are united by the political ideology or economic policies of being closer to Beijing, as much out of pragmatism as of conviction, but vary on other issues within the context of Macau.